risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

    provides create, read, update, delete CRUD interface for querying and modifying the cluster state over a restful api

-   ``kebectl`` command can be used to create, updtate, delete and get api objects
+   ``kebectl`` command can be used to create, updtate, delete and get / read api objects - CRUD

    all objects like pods or services are persistent enteties being represented by declarative intent - desired state